MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 This five-week course provides an introduction to the endocrine–reproductive system.
 Topics covered include normal endocrine and reproductive systems; pituitary diseases; growth disorders; thyroid disease; calcium disorders; diabetes, obesity, puberty, and the menstrual cycle; pregnancy and its complications; and benign and malignant conditions of the male and female reproductive tracts, including the breast, and genital tract infections.

 Daily morning sessions integrate concepts from disciplines including infectious disease, pharmacology, genetics, and embryology.
-Morphology of Medicine laboratory sessions, which focus on anatomy, histology, and pathology, take place on Monday and Thursday mornings.
+Morphology of Medicine laboratory sessions focus on anatomy, histology, and pathology.

 Musculoskeletal, Rheumatology, and Dermatology Multisystem